rafaelzaccanini/lucene-search-sample/README.md

 A simple sample to learn how LucenetNet works in .NET applications.

 Contents:
-- Creating and updating Lucene's index
-- Simple field search
-- Multi field search
+- Simple/Multi field search
 - Sorting hits by relevance
-- Spellchecker to search
+- Using spellchecker to search

 Links:
 - https://github.com/apache/lucenenet